-At this time, the Corporate Diversity Policy does not include measurable objectives related to the Diverse Groups.
+At this time, the Corporate Diversity Policy does not include measurable objectives related to the Diverse Groups because progress against our EDI strategic objectives, in each of our focus areas (Indigenous, People of Colour, Women, LGBTQ2+, and Disabled) is measured by Management regularly and includes a review of talent pipeline makeup i.e., candidate diversity, (as part of our talent acquisition efforts), number of diverse participants in our development programs, and internal mobility of diverse talent.
 However, the CGNC Committee considers the effectiveness of the Corporate Diversity Policy on an ongoing basis, and more formally on an annual basis as part of its review of Aecon's corporate governance policies.
 As described in more detail below, Aecon's Diversity and Inclusion Strategy is aimed at actively developing a diverse pipeline at Aecon.